pachocamacho1990/pachocamacho1990/README.md

 **Current:** Co-Founder at [Hunty](https://hunty.com) - Scaled platform from MVP to ISO 27001-certified enterprise solution

-## What Drives My Work

-My work spans vector embedding-based solutions, conversational AI, agent-based automation, and integrations with enterprise platforms.
-I'm passionate about designing secure, explainable, and production-ready AI systems that move beyond chat to take meaningful action on behalf of users.

-I thrive at the intersection of research, engineering, and product strategy—simplifying complexity and turning cutting-edge models into scalable solutions that have real impact in industry problems.

 ## 🔭 Current Focus

 - 🌱 Learning how to build impactful businesses with new technologies